COMBASE/cloud-api-v3-js-client/docs/InventoriesKORONARetailApi.md

 <a name="updateInventoryInventoryList"></a>
 # **updateInventoryInventoryList**
-> updateInventoryInventoryList(accountId, inventoryIdOrNumber, inventoryListIdOrNumber, body)
+> updateInventoryInventoryList(koronaAccountId, inventoryId, inventoryListId, body)

 updates the inventory list